 Foreigners that come to Iceland seem to be very perplexed over the scale of many of the vehicles.

-While of course, you have many little two-wheel-drives skirting through the streets, there are a disproportionately large number of massive super jeeps, with enormous tyres, you may usually expect to see only in places like Greenland and Alaska.
+While, of course, you have many little two-wheel-drives skirting through the streets, there are a disproportionately large number of massive super jeeps with enormous tires, you may usually expect to see only in places like Greenland and Alaska.

-These monster trucks are not due to inferiority complexes of their owners (although for those who keep them just to travel around Reykjavík, I have my suspicions).
+These monster trucks do not exist because of their owners’ inferiority complexes (although it is fair to be suspicious of those who keep them just to travel around Reykjavík).

-They are, in fact, needed to cross the harsh terrain of Iceland's rugged landscapes, particularly in winter.
+They are needed to cross the harsh terrain of Iceland's rugged landscapes, particularly in winter.

 Photo from Landmannalaugar Superjeep

-If you leave the paved ring-road in Iceland, you might find yourself on a dirt track littered with pot-holes, glazed in ice, or broken up by glacial rivers.
+If you leave the paved Ring Road of Iceland, you might find yourself on a dirt track littered with pot-holes, glazed in ice, or broken up by glacial rivers.

-Really only in these circumstances, you feel the value of having a super jeep; for normal domestic urban life, they’re just a spectacle.
+Only in these circumstances will you feel the value of having a super jeep; they’re just a spectacle for everyday domestic urban life.

-In summer, they are essential for getting into the Highlands and travelling along F-Roads.
-This is particularly true if you’re planning on visiting places in the Icelandic Highlands.
+In summer, they are essential for getting into the Highlands and traveling along F-Roads.
+This necessity is particularly true if you’re planning on visiting places in the Icelandic Highlands.

 Super jeep tours are very popular in Iceland, heading to otherwise inaccessible places such as Landmannalaugar, Þórsmörk and Eyjafjallajökull, the volcano that erupted in 2010.